mkonicek/coding-time/content/blog/code-review/index.md

 ![Sarah Drasner: Most of my work as an engineering manager has been teaching people how to scope work to smaller bits.
 So any time you have a big honking PR it's a nightmare to review - either too much discussion or none because no one can get their head around it.](./sarah2.png)

+If you've ever had to read through a pull request with 20 changed files, 500 non-trivial changed lines, I'm sure you can imagine how much easier it would be to review smaller, logically separate pieces.
 Consider splitting the work into multiple commits:

 ![Commits](./commits.png)

-If you've ever had to read through a pull request with 20 changed files, 500 non-trivial changed lines, I'm sure you can imagine how much easier it would be to review smaller, logically separate pieces.

-A good way to split work into pieces is:
+A good way to split work into commits is:

-1. Implement an MVP first
+1. Implement an MVP
 2. Improve it

 ### Trick 4 - Multiple pull requests